Tara Carpenter, NC.

-Example of really bad food combiningfood combine most every meal and every day.
+I food combine most every meal and every day.
 It’s the secret I wish somebody had told me about way earlier.
-Before I met ‘food combining’ I wore stretchy pants because I was so bloated that people thought I was pregnant.
-Now, I fit into jeans I wore in college and feel more slender with curves I thought were long gone.
-Always a nice thing…
+Whisper in the ear …. to not food combine in the way that the photo above shows!
+Fruit (and grain) with cooked animal protein is a big no-no to feeling better!
+Before I met the notion of food combining I wore stretchy pants because I was so bloated people thought I was pregnant.
+Now, I fit into jeans I wore in college and feel more slender with curves I thought long gone.
+Always a nice thing.

-I’m convinced that food combining is the main reason why I feel so much better.
-I learned all the how-to’s with The Body Ecology Diet (B.E.D).
+I’m convinced food combining is the main reason I feel so much better.
+I learned all the how-to’s with Body Ecology Diet (B.E.D).

 “Thanks for this Tara.
 It’s helpful to learn what worked for your family.
 Food combining is new territory for me.” ~ A.S.
 Montpelier, VT.